fabioba/mlops-architecture/README.md

 ### Airflow
 In order to access to `Airflow server` visit the page: `localhost:8080`

 ![img](docs/imgs/airflow_home.png)

 And take a step into `Airflow` world!

-The, to start creating DAGS initialize an empty folder named `dags` and populate it with as many scripts as you need.
+To start creating DAGS initialize an empty folder named `dags` and populate it with as many scripts as you need.
 ```bash
 └── dags
      └── example_dag.py